Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 [[5 6 7 8]] (1, 4)
 ```

-Also, I can get the result when I access columns of an array :
+Also, when you get column of an array is the same from the above row's process.

 ```python
 >>> col_r1 = a[:, 1]